Publishing Advice: FAQs

-General information on open access:
+General information on open science

-Information on Gold Open Access:
+Information on Gold Open Access

-Information on Green Open Access:
+Information on Green Open Access

 Electronic self-archiving: what are the key issues to consider when self-archiving publications in open access repositories (including document servers and online archives) or on websites?

 Policies on self-archiving: where can I find information on journals issued by different publishers?

 What are the differences between preprint and postprint versions?